RFCA chairman David Rhodes reviews the first six months of 2021/22 and highlights some of the RFCA’s key successes.

 As the permanent ambassador for the military in the region, we maintained and deepened our relationships with business and employer communities across the region.

 The RFCA developed and published its first regular newsletter for supportive employers during the period.
-The newsletter was produced by employer engagement director Pauline King and head of engagement Phil Walton is pictured here carrying out last minute checks before the newsletter was sent to hundreds of businesses and organisations across the region.
+The newsletter was produced by regional employer engagement director Pauline King and head of engagement Phil Walton is pictured here carrying out last minute checks before the newsletter was sent to hundreds of businesses and organisations across the region.

 Maintaining safe and well-maintained workplaces for cadets and reserves